 Paint by numbers

 Lay the first block out on a design wall, the floor, or a bed.
-The five tones for each colour of star run diagonally across the star from left to right in the sequence shown (see image left); in the background to the stars, the black fabrics always alternate with the white linen (see image left).
+The five tones for each color of star run diagonally across the star from left to right in the sequence shown (see image left); in the background to the stars, the black fabrics always alternate with the white linen (see image left).
 Mix the black fabrics well.

 Sew the star together in sections (see image right).
 When you have made all the sections, sew them together in rows to make the star.
-Make nine stars, using all the different colours you cut.
+Make nine stars, using all the different colors you cut.